saifhaq/alma/README.md

 ### Feeding in a single `data` tensor instead of a dataloader
 We also provide the option to feed in a single `data` tensor instead of a dataloader.
-This is useful for cases where one does not want to go throuhg the trouble of setting up a dataloader, and is happy to just benchmark the model on random data of a given shape.
+This is useful for cases where one does not want to go through the trouble of setting up a dataloader, and is happy to just benchmark the model on random data of a given shape.
 If no `data_loader` argument is provided and a `data` tensor is fed in, `benchmark_model` will automatically generate a dataloader of random tensors, of the same shape as `data`.